 Explore and learn

 The story of the TOWN OF SMITHERS begins in 1913 with the coming of the RAILROAD.
-Learn more about it by taking the BULKLEY VALLEY MUSEUM’s SELF-GUIDE HISTORICAL WALKING TOUR (Cutlure Crawl) that will lead you through the streets of Smithers to some of our LANDMARKS, including HISTORICAL EXHIBITS in stores, cafés, a public garden and heritage buildings.
-Pick up your FREE GUIDE MAP at the Smithers VISITOR CENTRE or at the BV MUSEUM by Central Park and inquire about guided tours.
+Learn more about it by checkin in at the BULKLEY VALLEY MUSEUM and take a SELF-GUIDED HISTORICAL WALKING TOUR OF SMITHERS that will lead you through the streets of Smithers to some of our LANDMARKS, including HISTORICAL EXHIBITS in stores, cafés, a public garden and heritage buildings.
+Pick up your FREE GUIDE MAP at the Smithers VISITOR CENTRE or at the BV MUSEUM – both located by Central Park – and inquire about guided tours.
 Be sure to ask museum staff about the LOCAL FOSSIL BEDS, B-36 GUN TURRET, INVENTION OF THE EGG CARTON, and the MAIN STREET FIRES!
-You can also DOWNLOAD THE WALKING TOUR MAP or view it virtually on GOOGLE EARTH here.
+You can also view the Walking Tour Map virtually on GOOGLE EARTH here.

 Land of the Wet’suwet’en